-In a total of 403 adult patients treated with isavuconazonium sulfate in two clinical trials, the most frequent adverse reactions were nausea (26%), vomiting (25%), diarrhea (22%), headache (17%), elevated liver chemistry tests (16%), hypokalemia (14%), constipation (13%), dyspnea (12%), cough (12%), peripheral edema (11%), and back pain (10%).
-Serious adverse reactions occurred in 55% (223/403) of patients, with 14% (56/403) discontinuing treatment because of adverse reactions.

-Dose adjustments are not required for mild or moderate hepatic impairment (Child-Pugh Class A and B), or for those with mild, moderate, or severe renal impairment, including end-stage renal disease.
-Isavuconazonium sulfate has not been studied in patients with severe hepatic impairment (Child-Pugh Class C) and should be used in these patients only when the benefits outweigh the risks.
-Safah added that when invasive aspergillosis or invasive mucormycosis is suspected in high-risk patients, isavuconazonium sulfate may be initiated while awaiting diagnostic confirmation.
-Specimens for fungal culture and other relevant laboratory studies (including histopathology) should be obtained prior to initiating antifungal therapy to isolate and identify causative organisms.
-However, therapy may be instituted before the results of cultures and other laboratory studies are known.
-Once these results become available, antifungal therapy should be adjusted accordingly.
-"This approach allows for prompt treatment initiation in critically ill patients while ensuring appropriate targeted therapy based on confirmed diagnosis," Safah said.
+In a total of 403 adult patients treated with isavuconazonium sulfate in two clinical trials, the most frequent adverse reactions were nausea (26%), vomiting (25%), diarrhea (22%), headache (17%), elevated liver chemistry tests (16%), hypokalemia (14%), constipation (13%), dyspnea (12%), cough (12%), peripheral edema (11%), and back pain (10%).11 Serious adverse reactions occurred in 55% (223/403) of patients, with 14% (56/403) discontinuing treatment because of adverse reactions.11 with mild, moderate, or severe renal impairment, including end-stage renal disease.11 Isavuconazonium sulfate has not been studied in patients with severe hepatic impairment (Child-Pugh Class C) and should be used in these patients only when the benefits outweigh the risks.11 Safah added that when invasive aspergillosis or invasive mucormycosis is suspected in high-risk patients, isavuconazonium sulfate may be initiated while awaiting diagnostic confirmation.
+Specimens for fungal culture and other relevant laboratory studies (including histopathology) should be obtained prior to initiating antifungal therapy to isolate and identify causative organisms.11 However, therapy may be instituted before the results of cultures and other laboratory studies are known.
+Once these results become available, antifungal therapy should be adjusted accordingly.11 "This approach allows for prompt treatment initiation in critically ill patients while ensuring appropriate targeted therapy based on confirmed diagnosis," Safah said.